-Our final village stop is Magome, which means ‘horse-basket’, because this is where travellers were forced to leave their horses before tackling the mountainous roads ahead.
+Our third village stop is Magome, which means ‘horse-basket’, because this is where travellers were forced to leave their horses before tackling the mountainous roads ahead.

 Our final visit for the day is to the Nagiso Town Museum.
-Opened in 1995, the Museum has three divisions: Tsumago Post Town Honjin, a sub-honjin, and a history museum.
-(A honjin is a temporary residence for a lord or dignitary to stay in when traveling to and from the shogunate capital of Edo.)
+Opened in 1995, the museum has three divisions: Tsumago Post Town Honjin, a sub-honjin, and a history museum.
+(A honjin is a temporary residence for a lord or dignitary to stay in when travelling to and from the shogunate capital of Edo.)
 The present building of the subhonjin was built in 1878 utilising Japanese cypress throughout, a type of wood proscribed for ordinary construction during the Edo period (1600-1868).
-The History Museum contains historical materials of Nagiso Town and history of the trust organisation dedicated to the preservation of historic towns, villages, and neighborhoods.
+The History Museum contains historical materials of Nagiso Town and history of the trust organisation dedicated to the preservation of historic towns, villages, and neighbourhoods.
 From here we return to Matsumoto, where you can explore the city on your own and enjoy dinner at a traditional restaurant.
 (Overnight Matsumoto) B

 Kanazawa – 1 night

-The feudal atmosphere of Kanazawa still lingers in the Nagamachi district where old houses of the Nagamachi Samurai line the streets that once belonged to Kaga Clan Samurais.
+The feudal atmosphere of Kanazawa still lingers in the Nagamachi district, where old houses of the Nagamachi Samurai line the streets that once belonged to Kaga Clan Samurais.
 The T-shaped and L-shaped alleys are distinct characteristics of the feudal town, and the mud doors and gates of the houses remain the same as they were 400 years ago.
 The houses with their samurai windows (bushimado) and mud walls under the yellow Kobaita wooden roofs, which were protected from snow by straw mats (komo), evoke a bygone era.
-We shall visit the Nomura Samurai Family Residence to develop fort a Samurai’s daily life was like during the feudal period.
-The garden inside the Nomura Residence has trees that are over 400 years old as well as various beautiful lanterns.

 Across the Asano River is the district of Higashi-Chayamachi, Kanazawa’s most famous geisha district.
 Many of the tall wooden-latticed houses on the narrow streets are still used by geisha for high-class entertainment as they have done since 1820 when the area was established as a geisha quarter.
 You can take tea (without geisha) at Shima House for a chance to experience its refined and elegant atmosphere.
-Like Kyoto’s Gion, this district has been designated as one of Japan’s cultural assets.
+This district has been designated as one of Japan’s cultural assets.
 (Overnight Kanazawa) B

-Note: Our luggage will be transported separately to our hotel in Kyoto.
+Note: Our luggage will be transported directly from Matsumoto to our hotel in Kyoto.
 An overnight bag will be needed for use in Kanazawa.